creativescala/krop/docs/src/pages/controller/route/assets.md

 // res: String = /assets/css/myapp-1234.css
 ```

 Notice the result includes the `Path` we created the asset route with.
-It also includes the value of the hash of the file (in the example replaced with `1234` for simplicity.)
-This value changes every time the file changes, and thus prevents the browser from caching and using a stale copy.
+It also includes the value of a hash of the file (in the example replaced with `1234` for simplicity.)
+This value changes every time the file changes, and thus prevents the browser from using a stale cached copy.

+The `asset` method requires a given `KropRuntime` value, which is available to all handlers when they handle a request.